legendcodermartino1245/ldac-optimization-guide/README.md

 - Works even when BCC switches quickly (short or 0ms delay)
 - Requires no Music Center involvement

+👁️ **BCC GUI Reflects External Codec Changes**

+As of the latest update, BCC’s GUI now updates in real time to reflect LDAC codec changes made by **other apps or the system**, such as:

+- UAPP
+- Developer Options
+- Sony Music Center
+- System-level codec negotiation (e.g. Fast Pair)

+This makes BCC a **reliable visual monitor** for active LDAC settings — even if BCC didn't apply the codec itself.

 ## Verify BCC Isn’t Lying